Criminal Investigation Department (Ireland): Formation

 The CID was created by Michael Collins and many of its personnel were former Irish Republican Army fighters whom he had commanded during the Irish War of Independence.
 In particular, a number came from the Squad, a Dublin-based IRA assassination unit under Collins' command.
 The unit had close links with the Army Intelligence and with a smaller "Protective Corps" which was based in the same building, Oriel House on Westland Row, Dublin.
 Initially, they were put under the command of Liam Tobin.
 On 31 July 1922, it was taken out of the control of military intelligence and put under the brief of TD Joseph McGrath.
 Its commanding officer was Captain Pat Moynihan.
-Moynihan was given temporary transfer from his post as Head of Military Intelligence and with the rank of Captain took over Oriel House for this new force.
+Moynihan was given a temporary transfer from his post as Head of Military Intelligence and with the rank of Captain took over Oriel House for this new force.

 On 22 August 1922 (the same day as Collins' death in an ambush), the Criminal Investigation Department was officially formed to "be distinct from existing police forces with separate headquarters under the direct control of the Minister for Home Affairs."
 It was formed from members of the National Army and the Irish Republican Police and was based at Oriel House.
 It consisted of over 100 heavily armed men and three women detectives who were "cloaked" as typists and "engaged in special duties connected with the detection of women engaged in hostilities against the Government."
 The unit later reached a peak strength of 350 in February 1923.